xiaodong-hu/xiaodong-hu.github.io/docs/home.md

 ## About Me
-I am currently a Ph.D. candidate in Theoretical Condensed Matter Physics at Boston College, under the mentorship of Prof. Ying Ran.
-My research is primarily focused on exploring the intricate emergent phenomena in strongly-correlated systems, with a particular emphasis on the interplay of symmetry and topology, such as fractional Chern insulators (lattice analogue of fractional Quantum Hall effect), Kitaev materials, and high-$T_c$ superconductors.
+I am currently a postdoc doing research in theoretical condensed matter physics at Univeristy of Washington.
+I earned my Ph.D. degree at Boston College under the mentorship of Prof. Ying Ran.

+My research is primarily focused on exploring the intricate emergent phenomena in strongly-correlated systems, with a particular emphasis on the interplay of symmetry and topology in moire system, particularly twisted transition metal dichalcognides (tTMD).
 Both analytic methods and numerical tools are used in my reasearch.

 Outside of physics, I like to play the board game Go, go hiking, and self-learn programming techniques and abstract mathematics.